25 February 2019 by Remco Bouckaert

 There is no BEAUti support for epoch substitution models yet, so we have to edit the XML directly in order to set up the analysis.
 However, the easiest is to set up a single epoch substitution model analysis in BEAUti first, then proceed editing the XML.
 Say, we want to have a separate HKY model in each of our epochs.
 We set up the analysis in BEAUti with a single HKY model, save the XML to file and open the file in an XML editor.
 Search for "substModel", and we get to this fragment:

 Now, rename the substModel element to model and wrap it inside a new substModel element with spec="EpochSubstitutionModel".
-The EpochSubstitutionModel also needs a frequencies entry, which is otherwise ignored, but for technical reasons is still there.
+The EpochSubstitutionModel also needs a frequencies entry used in Felsenstein's peeling algorithm at the root of the tree.
 We can refer to the frequencies from the HKY model for example.
 The fragment now looks like this:

 Next, we define the epochs.
 Add an epochdates element to the substModel, and specify the ages of the epoch-boundaries.
 In principle this can be dynamically estimated, but here we fix it to one boundary at 6.0 and another at 12.0.
 Finally, we need three substitution models, so copy the model element and we will use the same base frequencies, so we replace the frequencies with a reference to the frequencies of the first model.
 We have to make sure id attributes are unique, so add a 2 to each id in the second model, and a 3 to that of the third model.
 The XML now looks like so: